cfpb/regtech-data-validator/README.md

 ## Setup

-The following setup must be completed to running the CLI utilities or doing any development on the project.
+The following setup must be completed prior to running the CLI utilities or doing any development on the project.

-### Pre-requisites
+### Prerequisites

-The following software packages are pre-requisites to installing this software.
+The following software packages are prerequisites to installing this software.

 - [Python](https://www.python.org/downloads/) version 3.11 or greater.
 - [Poetry](https://python-poetry.org/docs/#installation) for Python package management.